DIY Merry Christmas Wood Sign

 For the frame excess, we carefully positioned most of it on the back of the sign so that it doesn’t stick out more than 1/4″ past the front, giving it a clean and finished look.
 You can also create a sign on the back side of this sign for a two-in-one decoration.

-Sprinkle your home with more homemade wooden Christmas decorations for a unique and personal touch.
+Sprinkle your home with these homemade wooden Christmas decorations for a unique and personal touch.
+And most importantly, just have fun and enjoy the process of creating something with your own hands!

 More DIY Christmas Decor Ideas